 So let’s go!

 Remember: 20 years ago this wasn’t a problem for parents and kids.
 Smartphones, busy parents, savvy kids and online porn have changed all that permanently, and we all need to adapt now.
 If someone has a better idea than gathering together as parents, admitting we have a real challenge and tackling it head-on by effectively talking about it, I am very interested in hearing from you.
 Eliminating porn from the internet is not a realistic strategy.
-Porn companies do not break the law, and as a matter of fact, follow the law stringently and have for 25 years.
-Filters can be technically subverted, and kids gain “street cred” for busting through the most difficult filter and then sharing the content with other kids.
-Filters are obsolete the moment they hit the market.
-If they worked our 7-14 year old kids wouldn’t see over 27,000,000 porn videos a day every day in the US.
+Online porn companies do not break the law, and as a matter of fact, follow the law stringently and have for 25 years.
+Filters can be easily technically subverted by kids as young as 9 or 10.
+Underage American children see over 12,000,000,000 porn videos a year every year.
 I would talk about our ability to legislate this challenge but that avenue requires congress.

 Communication and education is the only remedy to the challenges exposure to porn can cause young kids.